HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/deploy_ear_theme.md

     - Replace `dxns` with your namespace, and adjust the paths to `install-hcl-dx-deployment` and the values files (`install-deploy-values.yaml` and `custom-values-all.yaml`) according to your environment.
     - The `-f` flags specify the base configuration (`install-deploy-values.yaml`) and the updated configuration (`custom-values-all.yaml`).

-    For more information, see [Upgrading the Helm deployment](../working_with_compose/helm_upgrade_values.md).
+    For more information, refer to [Upgrading the Helm deployment](../working_with_compose/helm_upgrade_values.md).

-Once the upgrade is successfully applied and DX WebEngine pod(s) started, you can then register your new theme in DX Compose.
+Once the upgrade is successfully applied and the DX WebEngine pod(s) have started, you can then register your new theme in DX Compose.

 ## Registering the theme in DX Compose

 To register the theme, you must customize and import an XML file.

-1. Create your XML by taking the snippet below and updating / expanding it to match your theme and any skins:
+1. Create your XML by taking the following snippet and updating or expanding it to match your theme and any skins:

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>